 In all my travels, I have met tons of solo female travelers from all over the globe.
 They travel the same way I do.
 They’re street smart, use common sense and are pretty savvy.
 The one glaring exception in these women that I usually come across is that they are rarely American (Obviously there are some exceptions as I know a few well traveled American women who read my site and are probably scoffing at this right now).
 This shocks me but I guess it really shouldn’t because as a culture, we protect the female more and discourage them from traveling alone.
 This is not the case in many other nations.

-The Commonwealth countries are the biggest supplier of solo female travelers who do self catering holidays.
+The Commonwealth countries are the biggest supplier of solo female travelers who travel alone.
 The ones I know don’t limit their travel to just Europe, Southeast Asia or Australia where it’s very well-touristed and there are a ton of other tourists.
 I know women who travel within Africa and the Middle East alone and thrive doing it.
 How?
 It is simple; attitude and confidence.

 Like anything else in life, if you believe and project positivity and confidence, it will show to others and you will be fine.
 Obviously, you should dress modestly, not wear expensive jewelry and take all normal precautions wherever you are but traveling is no different than women walking around Manhattan alone at night.
 You stay out of the bad and dimly lit areas, keep your eyes open and don’t cause or look for trouble.
 It’s the same thing I do both at home in New York and on the road.
 That’s all I am saying, it’s not as crazy a thought as most women think.